tldr-pages/tldr/pages/common/aws-cloudformation.md

 # aws cloudformation

-> AWS CloudFormation lets you model, provision, and manage AWS and third-party resources by treating infrastructure as code.
+> Model, provision, and manage AWS and third-party resources by treating infrastructure as code.
 > More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/index.html>.

 - Create a stack from a template file: